henryscala/turtlefont/README.md

 (done) draw circle/arc in counter clockwise direction(using polygon and the reverse function to achieve this target).

-support register char to the system support comment in lispy
+(done) support register char to the system

+support comment in lispy

+永 char

 # some other configuration file format
 consider not inventing my own language, but create a DSL, or using an available JVM script language, or open configuration file standard.
 Candidates may be: